-This online programme offers students an opportunity to develop expertise in a chosen field e.g. Educational Leadership or Teaching and Learning to critically reflect on your own practice and thinking, while also engaging with educational research and theory.
+This online programme offers students an opportunity to develop expertise in a chosen field e.g. Teaching and Learning to critically reflect on your own practice and thinking, while also engaging with educational research and theory.
 It provides a grounding in research methodology and contemporary educational issues.